-Engaged Boston doctors murdered in their luxury apartment
+Boston doctors, engaged to each other, slain in luxury apartment

 Motive still unclear

-Teixeira has two previous larceny convictions, according to Wark.
+Teixeira has two previous larceny convictions, according according to Suffolk County District Attorney's Office spokesman Jake Wark.
 In the summer of 2016, Teixeira passed a note demanding money at a bank.

 The second, virtually identical incident, which remained unsolved until Teixeira volunteered the information to law enforcement after his 2016 arrest, took place in August 2014 at the same location.
 Teixeira pleaded guilty to both crimes and was sentenced to a term of 364 days, with nine months to serve and the balance suspended for a three-year probationary term, according to Wark.
 No weapon possession or injuries were reported as a part of either incident.